Nearly 50% of people taking a multivitamin and eating a “healthy diet” are still deficient in some vitamins and minerals.

-Often times, blood testing panels done through conventional means only tell part of the story when it comes to your overall health.
-Standard lab testing panels that you may receive during annual exams or check-ups are looking at static markers of blood levels that can change from day to day.
-These lab tests also show the nutrients that are in the serum, meaning the area outside the cell.
+Blood testing panels done through conventional means only tell part of the story when it comes to your overall health.
+Standard lab testing panels during annual exams or check-ups are looking at static markers of blood levels that can change from day to day.
+These lab tests also show the nutrients that are in the serum, meaning the area outside the cell, that may be more reflective of short term status versus long.
 To gain better insight into your nutritional health, looking intracellularly, or inside the cell, is the best practice.
 Additionally, looking at cells that live longer in the body can give more of a “report card” of what has been going on instead of a quick “pop quiz”.
-Micronutrient testing of white blood cells, which have a half-life of around 4-6 months, versus red blood cells and serum allows practitioners to see what nutritional deficiencies have been ongoing for months at a time.
+Micronutrient testing of white blood cells, which have a half-life of around 4-6 months, in addition to red blood cells and serum allows practitioners to see what nutritional deficiencies have been ongoing for months at a time.
 With this knowledge, targeted and therapeutic supplementation is prescribed to correct your biochemistry and enhance your bodily functioning.

 How Nutritional Deficiencies Can Affect You

 Each one of us is biochemically different, so nutritional requirements from one person to the next varies greatly.
 Factors such as the capacity to digest, absorb, and utilize the nutrients you consume are also different among each person.
-Nearly 50% of people taking a multivitamin are still nutritionally deficient.
 Our body is ultimately to results of hundreds and thousands of biochemical reactions that are predominantly dependent on nutrient cofactors, which include vitamins, minerals, amino acids, and fatty acids.

 Supply and Demand: The first area to address that leads to chronic nutritional deficiency is a scenario of supply and demand.
 Our body runs primarily off of vitamins, minerals, amino acids, fatty acids, and other metabolic byproducts.
 Some of these essential nutrients can naturally be produced in the body, but the majority of nutrients must be supplied through the diet and supplementation.
 Conditions that demand increased levels of nutrients include inflammation, chronic disease, cancer, oxidative stress, strenuous exercise, stress, and lack of sleep.
 Even a “perfect” eater can be lacking in providing enough nutrients through the diet because demands are too high to be met.